 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider:

 — Providing a mechanism to preclude the abort of a thread from another thread during critical pieces of code.
-Some languages (for example, Ada or Real-Time Java) provide a notion of an abort-deferred region.
+Some languages (for example, Ada or Real-Time Java) provide a notion of an abort-deferred region;

-— Providing a mechanism to signal another thread (or an entity that can be queried by other threads) when a thread terminates.
+— Providing a mechanism to signal another thread (or an entity that can be queried by other threads) when a thread terminates;

 — Providing a mechanism that, within critical pieces of code, defers the delivery of asynchronous exceptions or asynchronous transfers of control.